Microsoft Project

 Microsoft Project is a project management software product, developed and sold by Microsoft.
 It is designed to assist a project manager in developing a schedule, assigning resources to tasks, tracking progress, managing budgets, and analyzing workloads.
-Microsoft Project for the web was set to retire on August 1, 2025.
-It is now a part of Microsoft Planner.
+Microsoft Project for the web was set to retire on August 1, 2025, and the web-based version is now a part of Microsoft Planner.

 Microsoft Project was the company's third Microsoft Windows-based application.
 Within a few years after its launch, it became the dominant PC-based project management software.
 From 2015 to 2020 it was the most popular application for project management according to Project Management Zone.

-It is part of the Microsoft 365 family but has never been included in any of the suites of Microsoft Office or Microsoft 365.
-It is available currently as a cloud-based solution with three price levels (Plan 1, Plan 3, or Plan 5): or as a on-premises solution with three editions (Standard, Professional, and Server).
-Microsoft Project's proprietary file format is .mpp.

-Microsoft Project and Microsoft Project Server are the cornerstones of the Microsoft Office enterprise project management (EPM) product.
+The application's proprietary file format is .mpp.